 - parental consent if you are a minor

 Do you have questions about costs and registration?
-Please contact us via mail or telephone.
+Please contact us via mail.

 Information about the AFF-parachutist training

 There are seven performance levels with well-defined learning objectives, which all together constitute the AFF (Accelerated Freefall) method.
 Each one of these outcomes covers a certain facet of parachuting skills.
 A student has to achieve the learning objective.
 Each performance level is completed with one parachute jump; if the objective is not achieved, the jump has to be repeated.

 Before the first performance level, a tandem jump has to be completed.
 Its purpose is to get used to it and raise a conscious awareness of the free fall.
 A teacher controls parachute and landing.

 The student leaves the plane in about 4.000 m.
 Two teachers hold the student on shoulders and leg harnesses.
 After the student gets familiar with the environment and falls in a stable manner without help of the teachers, the shoulder grip will be released.
 The student has to prove his/her receptiveness by observing the jump axis through looking down to the ground, reading the altimeter and by keeping eye contact with the teachers.
 In the following three pull practices, the student changes his/her body position for the first time and repeatedly touches the pull handle.
 During the free fall, the teachers correct the student’s body position and any wrongdoings with hand signals.
 At 1.400 m above ground, the student initiates the canopy opening independently.